jerryagenyi/pcr/Folder-Structure-Guide.md

 This guide describes the folder structure of the pcr repository, detailing the purpose of each folder and specifying where files should be stored.
 It serves as a reference for organizing content and as context for AI agents to navigate the structure.
 The pcr repository is the central hub for Jeremiah Agenyi's journey to become a thought leader in AI for nonprofit technology, managing writings, professional artifacts, research, and technical assets.

+## File Naming Conventions
+Refer to [../file-naming-conventions.md](../file-naming-conventions.md) for all file and folder naming standards.
+Follow these rules for all new files and folders.

-## Relationship to ContextDoc.md
+## Relationship to context-doc.md

-This guide complements the strategic vision outlined in `ContextDoc.md`.
-While `ContextDoc.md` focuses on the overall strategy, goals, and implementation plan, this guide provides the technical framework for organizing content and assets.
+This guide complements the strategic vision outlined in `context-doc.md`.
+While `context-doc.md` focuses on the overall strategy, goals, and implementation plan, this guide provides the technical framework for organizing content and assets.
 Together, they ensure both strategic alignment and practical organization of the PCR project.

 ## Purpose

 The PCR repository serves four main purposes:
 1. **Content Management**: Archive articles, cover letters, screenshots, and research for thought leadership
 2. **Agent Support**: Provide data for AI agents (e.g., Event Scout, Content Crafter) to automate tasks
-3. **Professional Identity Coaching**: Store templates and client materials for Jeremiah's coaching service
+3. **Professional Identity Coaching**: Store templates and client materials for Jeremiah's coaching service (see `ContentVault/professional-identity-coaching/`)
 4. **Tracking and Reflection**: Maintain calendars, checklists, and DIY scalability notes

 ## Repository Root